wafflepie/dotfiles/README.md

 ## Features

-- Beautiful terminal and zsh theme.
+- A beautiful terminal and a gorgeous zsh theme.
 - Sane macOS defaults optimized for developers.
 - Useful binaries, tools, presets and aliases.
 - Automatic setup of `brew`, `git`, `nvm`, `jenv` and symlinks.
 - Effortless maintenance via the `dot` binary.
-- Extremely easy way of adding more config files and tools.
+- An extremely easy way of adding more config files and tools.

 **WARNING:** My dotfiles contain a LOT of stuff, most of which you probably don't need.
 Instead of using my repository directly, you should do a couple of things:

 - Create a fork.
 - Review the code.
 Seriously.
-You've been warned.
-- Remove anything you do not want.
-Here's a couple of suggestions:
-  - Open `topics/brew/Brewfile` and remove any packages you do not want.
+- Go through `topics/brew/Brewfile` and remove any packages you do not want.
-  - Remove any topics you do not need.
-If you don't use Visual Studio Code, remove the entire `topics/code` directory
+- Remove any unneeded topics.

 ## Installation